victronenergy/dbus-flashmq/README.md

 The previous implementation serialized all the answers as json.

-#### 4) Venus OS v3.20 till v3.30: a difference between Mosquitto and FlashMQ concerning login

-Venus OS v3.20, v3.21 and v3.22 caused a connection issue for some MQTT clients.
-This was solved in Venus OS v3.31.
-For details, see https://github.com/victronenergy/venus/issues/1257.

 Connecting to the VRM MQTT servers
 -------------------------------------

-If the MQTT service is enabled, the CCGX will forward all notifications from the GX device to the Victron MQTT servers (see the broker URL section for the correct URL).
+If the MQTT service is enabled, the GX Device will forward all notifications from the GX device to the Victron MQTT servers (see the broker URL section for the correct URL).
 All communication is encrypted using TLS.

 There are two ways to authenticate: